This course is new for 2020.

 He trained in child psychoanalysis at the Hampstead Child Therapy Course from 1967 – 1971, under the supervision of Anna Freud.

 Lydia Tischler is a Fellow of the British Psychotherapy Foundation (BPF), and currently a teaching member of the staff of the Independent Psychoanalytic Child and Adolescent Psychoanalytic Psychotherapy Association (IPCAPA).

 She trained under Anna Freud at the Hampstead Clinic and worked for many years at the Cassel Hospital.
 She was a founder member of EFPP (European Federation of Psychoanalytic Psychotherapy), initiated the training programme in child and adolescent psychotherapy in the Czech Republic, and has taught in Estonia, St Petersburg, and Croatia.

 Marie Zaphiriou Woods is a child psychotherapist and psychoanalyst working with children, adolescents and adults.
 She was the manager of the Anna Freud Centre Parent-Toddler Group Service, from 1999 to 2008.
-She is now a fellow of the British Psychoanalytical Society and is also a training analyst for the British Association of Psychotherapists.
+She is now a fellow of the British Psychoanalytical Society and is also a training analyst for the British Psychotherapy Foundation.

 She has contributed to several books and publications, including: Parents and Toddlers in Groups (Routledge, 2010).